Skip to main content

 Deepgram offers annual commitment discounts:

-The trap: Growth plans require annual prepayment.
+The consideration: Growth plans require annual prepayment.
 If your usage drops or you switch providers, those credits are sunk cost.

 Better approach: Start with pay-as-you-go.
 Only commit to annual once you've validated 6+ months of consistent usage.